Update 27th January

 I found out this weekend that Rob Knight died recently.
 It was a great pleasure to spend time with Rob and to document his memories with Kit for this piece.

 We were planning to record more with together but we still have this.
-So here it is, in tribute to Rob Knight.
+So here it is, in dedicated to Rob Knight.

 Visiting Rob Knight